 Yet even as the “Circle of Life” surges upward, one character remains nefariously low.
 Scar: Simba’s uncle; Mufasa’s younger brother; and the most complex character in Disney’s The Lion King.
-Especially in the hands—or claw-like paws—of Stephen Carlile, an ultra-charming Brit who has endowed Scar with a delicious three-dimensional malevolence.
+Particularly in the hands—or claw-like paws—of Stephen Carlile, an engaging Brit who’s endowed Scar with the ultimate three-dimensional malevolence.

 “You love to hate him and hate to love him.
-He’s ugly inside and out, and he’s constantly in pain from a bad back,” says Carlile, noting that one of Scar’s legs is noticeably wobbly.
-To compensate for the annoyance of movement, Carlile’s Scar often drapes himself languidly on a rock or crevice when conversing with other characters—all of whom he abhors.
+He’s ugly inside and out, and he’s constantly in pain from a bad back,” says the actor, whose damaged leonine incarnation includes a leg that is “noticeably wobbly.”
+To compensate for his character’s physical frustration when walking or standing, Carlile’s Scar often drapes himself languidly on a rock or crevice when interacting with other characters—all of whom he abhors.

 “There’s this luscious moment when I get to say ‘I’m surrounded by idiots,’” he says in Scar’s velvety voice.

-A graduate of Guildford School of Acting in Surrey, where he trained in musical theatre, he spent several years as a struggling actor playing quirky character roles.
-“I’d just take whatever came along, until I began to say no to low-budget productions and understudy roles.”
+A graduate of Guildford School of Acting in Surrey, England, where he trained in musical theatre, Carlile spent several years as a struggling actor on the UK’s regional circuit, playing mostly quirky character types.
+“I’d just take whatever came along, until I finally began to say no to low-budget productions and understudy roles.”

-Backstage at the Minskoff Theatre, racks of costumes and headpieces are everywhere, sort of an extended menagerie only the cast and costume crew can navigate.
-And, like most mega-musicals, there is a labyrinthine passageway to the dressing rooms.
-Carlile’s roommate in the homey space (more costumes, a cushy sofa, and a dressing table under which Carlile’s fluffy rescue dog Sugah is curled up asleep) is Cameron Pow, a fellow Brit who plays/operates Zazu, a large-beaked bird puppet who is the King’s loyal servant.
+Backstage at the Minskoff Theatre, racks of costumes and headpieces are everywhere, sort of an extended menagerie only the cast and costume crew can safely navigate.
+And, like most Broadway theatres that are home to mega-musicals, there’s a labyrinthine passageway to the dressing rooms, including the one Carlile shares with Welshman Cameron Pow, who plays/operates Zazu, the large-beaked bird puppet who is the King’s loyal servant.

-Fun aside, Carlile is extremely aware of the impact a show of Lion King’s caliber has on theatregoers.
+Camaraderie aside, Carlile recognizes the impact a show of Lion King’s caliber has on theatregoers.

 “You have to think of the audience.
 Most of them have never seen a Broadway show.
 I try to see through their eyes.
 So what we do up on the stage is really a great responsibility,” he says.
 “I want to inspire the audience.”